Business Tip for Culture Makers #301: Use Social Media Posts To Refine Your Ideas

-Bonus: because I actively promoted this Feminist Marketing Tip on social media, my piece was read by three times as many readers as it would have, otherwise.
+Bonus: because I actively promoted this Business Tip for Culture Makers on social media, my piece was read by three times as many readers as it would have, otherwise.
 Hopefully it helped them and moved our business-building and culture-making work forward.

 When I use social media like this, as an integrated way to nuance my thinking and improve my work, then social media isn’t a time-suck.
 It is a refinement practice.